zpz/experiments/README.md

-# pyx
+# experiments.py

+Various Python experiments.
-Various Python experiments, mainly related to inter-operations with other languages.
+Currently the content is mainly related to inter-operations with other languages.
+Other topics will appear over time.
+There is no guarantee that the content and directory structure of this repo will be stable.

 ## Project layout